espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``SRCS`` is a list of source files (``*.c``, ``*.cpp``, ``*.cc``, ``*.S``).
 These source files will be compiled into the component library.
 - ``INCLUDE_DIRS`` is a list of directories to add to the global include search path for any component which requires this component, and also the main source files.
 - ``REQUIRES`` is not actually required, but it is very often required to declare what other components this component will use.
-See :ref:`component requirements`.
+See :ref:`component requirements <component-requirements>`.

 A library with the name of the component will be built and linked into the final app.